kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/evidence/governed-evolution/README.md

 ---

-## The candidate and authorization are different objects
+# 📦 Candidate and authorization are different objects

 The production model separates the proposed change from the authority to adopt it.